 Our studies are open to all who are 18 years of age and older.
-However, to take part in some studies, you might have to have a history of traumatic brain injury,concussion, symptoms of posttraumatic stress and/or be a combat veteran.
+However, to take part in some studies, you might have to have a history of traumatic brain injury, concussion, symptoms of posttraumatic stress and/or be a combat veteran.

 What should I expect?

 Once you contact us, our Research Coordinator will do a brief phone screen that will help us understand your needs and match you accordingly to the study/studies that are best suited for you.
 You will also have the opportunity to ask or address any concerns you may have about participating in our research studies.
-Once you are placed in a study you will be able to be seen by medical experts that will conduct the tests.

 What are my rights as a research participant?

 As a research participant, you have a number of rights.
 First and foremost, you have the right to make an informed decision about taking part in a study.
-Before you enroll in a study, the doctor will explain the research to you, including the risks and benefits.
+Before you enroll in a study, the research team member will explain the research to you, including the risks and benefits.
 If you decide to take part, you may still change your mind and withdraw at any time for any reason.

 What is the study’s purpose?